Get tips on how to raise people-friendly goats. What you can do to train your goats so you can raise them more easily into a healthy and happy herd.

-Please know that if you do choose to bottle feed you will need to do so often in the beginning.
+Please know that if you do choose to bottle feed you will need to do so quite frequently especially in the beginning.
 Just like with any newborn, goat kids need to eat small amounts frequently.
 This can completely turn your schedule upside down if you are not prepared for it.
-So know this before you make a decision that has such a huge time commitment.
+So know this before you make a decision that will have such a huge time commitment.

 If bottle feeding is just not an option nor required what else can you do to ensure your goat kids react positively to people?

-There are a few additional tips you can try to follow that will help but know they are not guaranteed to work.
-Animals are funny and what works perfectly on one doesn’t even come close to working on the next.
+There are a few additional tips you can try to follow that will help but do know they are not guaranteed to work.
+Animals are funny and what works perfectly on one goat kid doesn’t even come close to working on the next.

 Use these tips as a guide and hopefully your fickle goats will be willing to sniff your hand instead of running from it.